AnaadiAI/kalanjiyam/docs/tei-xml.rst

 hundreds of different elements and attributes that one could use to describe the structure of essentially any printed book or manuscript.

-But, there's a small subset of TEI XML that is suitable for Ambuda's needs.
+But, there's a small subset of TEI XML that is suitable for Kalanjiyam's needs.
 That's what we will describe here.

 .. note::